4C

 -

-To what extent are changing practice patterns, clinician demographics, and roles of family physicians and nurse practitioners outside community-based primary care shaping system capacity?
+RQ 2.4 To what extent are changing practice patterns, clinician demographics, and roles of FPs and NPs outside community-based primary care shaping system capacity?

 Information is urgently needed to support primary care capacity planning in order to equitably meet the needs of a growing and aging population.
 Findings can also inform changes to the organization, deployment, and support of primary care providers that can ensure health human resources are optimized to meet population needs.